SoldierChen/HomePage/_pages/about.md

 Biography
 ======

-I will become an *Assistant Professor* in Microelectronics Thrust at the [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/) in January 2024.
-Currently, I am a Principal Engineer at Hisilicon, HUAWEI, where I work on accelerator design for the next-generation DPU.
-Prior to joining Hisilicon, I received my Ph.D. in Computer Science from [National University of Singapore](https://nus.edu.sg/) in 2022, where I was supervised by [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/) and worked closely with [Prof. Weng-Fai WONG](https://www.comp.nus.edu.sg/~wongwf/) and [Prof. Deming Chen](https://dchen.ece.illinois.edu/).
+Starting from January 2024, I will serve as an *Assistant Professor* in the Microelectronics Thrust at [Hong Kong University of Science and Technology (Guangzhou)](https://www.hkust-gz.edu.cn/).
+Currently, I hold the position of Principal Engineer at Hisilicon, HUAWEI, where I work on accelerator design for the next-generation DPU.
+Prior to joining Hisilicon, I received my Ph.D. in Computer Science from [National University of Singapore](https://nus.edu.sg/) in 2022, where I was supervised by [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/) and collaborated closely with [Prof. Weng-Fai WONG](https://www.comp.nus.edu.sg/~wongwf/) and [Prof. Deming Chen](https://dchen.ece.illinois.edu/).